 Parachute Concept Approach

 We all know how content-heavy the Economics syllabus is.
-How my parachute approach works is that I distil each chapter into umbrella concepts (covering a range of related sub-concepts), which can then be EASILY parachuted into your essay answers.
+As an Economics tutor, how my parachute approach works is that I distil each chapter into umbrella concepts (covering a range of related sub-concepts), which can then be EASILY parachuted into your essay answers.
 This is not just a time-saving skill which forces students to focus on the key concepts, but it is proving to be a crucial skill, given Cambridge’s shift towards critical-thinking questions in recent years.

 E.g. the topic on market structure covers a wide array of concepts.
 My approach consolidates the chapter into three parachute concepts – features; behaviour; and performance.